 Personally, I want to be proactive, have quality of life by remaining physically independent as I age…and I never want someone else to have to wipe my butt because I’m too weak!

-I’ve gained extensive knowledge in the health and fitness field through scholastic education, personal research, and mostly through over 30 years of experience and most of all, my insatiable quest for more knowledge and personal growth.
+I’ve gained extensive knowledge in the health and fitness field through scholastic education, over 35 years of experience and most of all, my insatiable quest for more knowledge and personal growth.
 I am excited to share information and guide other women (and men) towards their own healthy transformations.
-Exercise and proper nutrition are the fountain of youth (and NOT in that order).
+Exercise, proper nutrition and positive mindset are the fountain of youth (and NOT in that order).
 KEEP FIGHTING GRAVITY and giving GRATITUDE, my friends!!